 Aim: To develop biological acellular scaffolds which can be matched as closely as possible to the properties of the natural tissue to be replaced and develop and apply robust pre-clinical stratified simulation test methods for biological scaffolds in natural joints.

-- Start clinical studies on acellular bone patellar bone graft for anterior cruciate ligament repair.
-Progress pre-clinical evaluation of the acellular osteochondral graft.
+- To progress pre-clinical studies on acellular human bone patellar tendon bone graft for anterior cruciate ligament reconstruction.

-- Advance treatments in combination with minimally manipulated stem cells (MMSC) and develop deeper understanding of the regeneration process.
+- Advance treatments in combination with minimally manipulated multipotential mesenchymal stromal cells and develop deeper understanding of the regeneration process.